 The original owner ordered it for his retirement.
 He was a good customer, who already had bought several Singers.
 Orders were slow in 1962, and extra care was spent on this bike.
 All Singers from this period are very nice, but this one is nicer still.
 The original owner appears to have ridden it very little, so it rides like it did when it was new.

 This year, the bike is a half-century old.
 To celebrate, I took it on a ride with my friend Sam.

 Rolling along, this was the view of the bike.
 The bag is a special model made for Alex Singer by Sologne.
-(It now is available from Gilles Berthoud.)
+(Today, it is made by Gilles Berthoud and available from Compass Bicycles.)
 Looking down put a smile on my face.